wkumari/draft-wkumari-opsawg-sdi/README.md

    number (or other provided unique identifier) of a device, and retrieve the associated certificate.
-It is expected that operators will receive the unique device identifier (serial number) of devices when they purchase them, and will download and store / cache the
+It is expected that operators will receive the unique device identifier (serial number) of devices when they purchase them, and will download and store the certificate.